tekamolo/Delos/documentation/controller_injection.md

 Here we type in the method signature an abstract base class.
 This in theory will work if we were to pass the the concretion (the instance of a class implementing the abstract base class TfaServiceBase).
 But because we are using dependency injection our system will not be able to tell which concrete class to use unless we told him which one to use.
-Therefore we will write the following hint for the system to find out:
+Therefore, we will write the following hint for the system to find out:

 ````
     /**